tvieregge/notes/inbox/haskell.md

 #### Why they matter
-The ability to combine components of type A into a single component of type a is useful, reduces the laering of abstractions.
+The ability to combine components of type A into a single component of type a is useful, reduces the layring of abstractions.
 Solves:

     Oh no, these Bs are not connectable, so let's make a network of Bs and call that a C.
     Well, I want to assemble several Cs, so let's make a network of Cs and call that a D